 Machinery and Its Effects on the Environment

 Human beings are a species that is constantly driven toward change for the betterment of their lifestyles.
 Simply put, we developed machinery to help us do more faster without thinking about its effects on the environment.
 Why painstakingly measure and saw off each edge when we can build a wood planer machine which does thousands of boards an hour?
 Unfortunately these machines run off of electricity or fossil fuels, both of which result in the release of greenhouse gasses into the atmosphere.
 Other machines use harsh chemicals that pollute the water or create by-products that are harmful to animals.
-If you would like to be aware of just how harmful dirty water run off can be, speak to the clean water experts from CleanTek.

 We've known for a long time that our machines were having a destructive effect on the world.
 Even in the 17th century Londoners could see their beloved Thames turning into a sluggish grey band.
 It's only in recent years that technology has allowed us to do something about it.
 Many products is now made with fewer chemicals.
 Solar energy panels and wind turbines make it possible to run jackhammers and nail guns off renewable energy.
 And it's not just large operations that can afford to buy the infrastructure.
 Stores like Canadian Tire sell home kits that can power everything from dishwashers to skill saws.